morey-ow/tlrc23-24/2023-2024 Records/brain_dump.md

 > One resource that I'll recommend is the POD Network https://podnetwork.org/outreach/ .
 This professional organization offers a huge wealth of resources and interpersonal support for people in our role, both dedicated full-time staff and those who do this work along with faculty responsibilities.
 Some material is available to nonmembers, such as the Growing a Faculty Resource Center kit at https://podnetwork.org/outreach/ .

 What budget can administration provide?
+Dorothy's response:

+>

 Here is information Antonio Di Gregorio provided on TLRC Director Salaries: